 My first Cocker Spaniel lived her whole life with a heart murmur and she was almost 15 when she died, unrelated to her heart.

 I founded a Facebook group called Club Cocker: Wigglebutts Worldwide.
 Here are what some of the many members have to say about MVD and how they manage it in their Cocker Spaniel:

-Christine Lockwood says, “Demi was born with heart murmur and when I got him he was 6 years old.
+Christine Lockwood says, “Demi was born with a heart murmur and when I got him he was 6 years old.
 He still did well till he was 15.5.
 Just go every 3 months to re-check.
 Enjoy Dexter have fun with his big bones and thank God everything is fine.”

 Michele Trieb shares, “My 10-year old Buddy boy (puppy mill survivor) was just diagnosed with a level 2 heart murmur and is now on a small evening dose of Enalapril (oral med for CHF).
 He is responding very well and is feeling very good (from my maternal perspective).
 Our vet and cardiovet also agree.
 He’s a happy wigglebutt boy once again!”

 Diane McLaughlin says, “Cassie was diagnosed with a grade 4 murmur at 12 years old and CHF shortly after she turned 14.
 She was started on Enalapril after that.
 She saw a cardiologist yearly and would have an echo done every other year up until she turned 15 and then yearly after that.
 She didn’t start on Lasix until about 6 months before she died.
 I fed her homemade but instead chicken instead of beef with pretty much the same supplements.
 I tried taurine but it caused her blood pressure to drop dangerously low.
 I found by adding chicken liver to her food I could get through the food without the side effects of a separate pill.”